keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

-Each has plugins but it is difficult to maintain them, especially if you are using multiple tools, and multible observability platforms, and multiple instance of some tools or observability platforms.
+Each has plugins but it is difficult to maintain them, especially if you are using multiple tools, and multible observability platforms, and multiple instances of some tools or observability platforms.
+The Custom Keptn metrics feature unites all these metrics integrates metrics from all these sources into a single set of metrics.

 ## Using this exercise